 New operators, functions and constants can be easily added to the code.

-This parser is very basic (special designed in 1 file such class), convenient for the further implementation, expansion and modification.
+This parser is simple (special designed in single class), convenient for the further implementation, expansion and modification.

 Points of Interest

-I better understand the parsers and learned about the reverse-polish notation.
+I better understand how parsers work and learned about the reverse-polish notation.

 - 2012/05/09: released the source code (1_0);